Playing with Barbies

 People were really creative with their Barbie; our Barbie's name is LOLA!
 She is cute.

-We work on Barbie and it was weird because Barbie is so weird.
-My group messed up and now Barbie is messed up, it doesn't even look like Barbie.
+We worked on Barbie and it was weird because Barbie is so weird.
+My group messed up and now Barbie is messed up—it doesn't even look like Barbie.

 We had an insane task!
 We had to see what Barbie looked like in human form and she's a FREAK!
 It was pretty fun to do though.

 Barbie was a hard, hard, hard challenge.
-She is so tall if we did her legs for our body part it will be so long.
+She is so tall.
+If we did her legs for our body part, it would be soooo long.

 Updated 02/09/12